Games Without Frontiers (song): Critical reception

+games" that was "a bubbly, if unremarkable, single which at least hints at the kind of authority he's presently capable of."

 Mark Beaumont of Louder Sound identified "Games Without Frontiers" as an "ultra-catchy" song pertaining to global tensions.
 AllMusic praised the song as "one of the finest moments preceding Gabriel's commercial breakthrough in the mid-'80s".
 Paste ranked the song number six on its list of the top 20 greatest Peter Gabriel songs, giving particular attention to Gabriel's and Bush's vocals, saying that the former "pronounces every lyric like a teacher taking attendance" and the latter sounds "phantasmagorical" as she "deliver[s] her haunted message until it finally sinks in".

 Live performances

 During his 1986–1987 tour, Gabriel directed the song's critique of militarism at the Contra War in Nicaragua.
 Gabriel's 1991 performance of the song from the Netherlands was beamed via satellite to Wembley Arena in England as part of "The Simple Truth" concert for Kurdish refugees.
 He also performed the song during his 1993–1994 Secret World Tour.
 On Gabriel's Still Growing Up Tour in 2003, Gabriel sang the song while riding on a segway.